petracode-labs/petra-examples/README.md

 1.  **Local Syntax Validation:** Use the provided Petra AST library to check your code's syntax on your local machine.
 2.  **Remote Formal Verification:** Raise a Pull Request (PR) to trigger the **Petra Verifier Build Server** on GitHub, which performs a full formal verification analysis.

+> **Note for Fork Owners:** GitHub automatically disables workflow files on forks for security.
+You will see a "Workflows aren’t being run" banner, which is expected behavior and can be safely ignored.
+>
+> **Security Disclaimer:** The Petra Verifier strictly forbids modifications to workflow files.
+Furthermore, the verification engine operates in an isolated environment that does not execute your Java code or allow custom JUnit tests, ensuring the process cannot be used as a vector for data exfiltration or security breaches.

 ---

 ## 🛠️ Getting Started